Untangling Financial Lines

 A life-changing move

 Belen got opportunity to move overseas after 12 years as an underwriter at AIG in Spain.
 It was a big decision.
-“I had my house, I had my family, I was in my comfort zone,” she says.
+“I had my house, I had my family, I was in my comfort zone,” the Granada native said.
 “But it was a moment where I wanted something else, and I said, ‘why not?’
 And it changed my life.

-Speaking of her dad, she says he was so proud of her for moving to the U.S., that he bought a small American flag and kept it in the house.
+Speaking of her dad, she said he was so proud of her for moving to the U.S., that he bought a small American flag and kept it in the house.
 Her family came for extensive visits, which she describes as a “very rich experience for them.”
-Then she pauses and adds wistfully: “And I’m sure my father is still proud – wherever he is.”
+Then she paused and added wistfully: “And I’m sure my father is still proud – wherever he is.”

 So, what do you do for a living?

-When Belen tells people what she does, they have two reactions, she says.
+When Belen tells people what she does, they have two reactions.
 “At first, they think, ‘oh, how boring.’
 That or, ‘what do you think of my car insurance?’”

 But what sounds dry to some, for Belen the ever-changing nature of Financial Lines and Cyber makes it dynamic, and, dare we say, fun.
 And when she really explains the nitty-gritty of what she does, “then they say, ‘oh wow, that’s exciting.’
 And they’re right.
 I never have a boring day.”